Surrogacy Cost in India

 Surrogacy in India is regulated by the Surrogacy (Regulation) Bill, of 2021.
 The bill lays down various rules and regulations to ensure that surrogacy is carried out ethically and in a manner that safeguards the interests of all the parties involved.
 These regulations include:

-• The surrogate can only be compensated for travel, clothes, medicine, tests, and checkups.
+- Commercial Surrogacy: Only altruistic surrogacy, where the surrogate compensated only for travel, clothes, medicine, tests, and checkups.

 Documents Required for Surrogacy